mattpe/wtmp/docs/01-javascript-basics.md

 ---

-## About ES6
+## About JS and ES

+- _ECMAScript_ is a specification standardized by _European Computer Manufacturers Association (ECMA)_ for _JavaScript_ language
-- short for ECMAScript 6, also known as ES2015
+- ES6 is short for ECMAScript 6, also known as ES2015
+- ES8 is short for ECMAScript 8, also known as ES2017 and so on..
+- ES6+ versions are often considered "modern JavaScript"
-- some selected features
+- some selected new features in "modern" ES versions:
   - `const`
   - `let`
   - arrow functions
   - JavaScript classes
-  - default parameter values
+  - function default parameter values
   - `Array.find()`
   - `Array.findIndex()`
+  - `Object.values()`
   - for-of loop
+  - promises
+  - await-async

 ---